-Analysis of the inter-relationship between class and nonclass oppressions involves two related, but still different sorts of problems:
+Analysis of the inter-relationship between class and gender (or other forms of nonclass oppression) involves two related, but still different sorts of problems:

-- 1. Analyses of the effects of class and gender on each other. - 2.
-Analyses of the joint effects of class and gender in explaining various things.
+- 1. Analyses of the joint effects of class and gender in explaining various things. - 2.
+Analyses of the effects of class and gender on each other.